BatsResearch/taglets/README.md

 ## GPU/Multi-GPU Support

-TAGLETS uses the package `accelerate` to support the use of one or more gpus.
-You need to use the `accelerate launcher` to run the script in order to use gpus.
+TAGLETS uses the package `accelerate` to support the use of one or more GPUs.
+You need to use the `accelerate launcher` to run the script in order to use GPUs.

-Suppose you want to use 4 gpus.
+Suppose you want to use 4 GPUs.
 Your config file, e.g., `acclerate_config.yml`, should look similar to this:
 ```yml
 compute_environment: LOCAL_MACHINE
 distributed_type: MULTI_GPU